tyvekzhang/tyvekzhang/README.md

 ## Hi, 👋 I'm tyvekZhang

 - 🔭 I'm a passionate software developer with dreams of changing the world.
-- 💡 I have a strong interest in automation, architectural design, cloud-native technologies, and AI.
+- 💡 I have a strong interest in automation, containerization, system architecture, and AI.
 - 📫 Please feel free to email me if you have any questions: tyvekzhang@gmail.com.